-How to take slow water shots.
+How to take slow water shots

 Time of day and quality of light matters

 You can’t get shots like this in sunny daylight weather conditions.
-Yes you’ll be able to slow the water down, however everything surrounding the water will be highly overexposed and color will seem drab.
+Yes, you’ll be able to slow the water down, however everything surrounding the water will be highly overexposed and color will seem drab.
 So tip number 1 is to set your alarm early and awake before the sun rises.

 Due to overcast conditions, there was very little contrast between light and shade, with the general lighting being spread evenly.
 Several times the sun would move from behind a cloud and shine through the trees, creating harsh lighting on the scenery.
 During these times I’d stop shooting and enjoy the natural surroundings until it disappeared again.

 For this photograph I used a Canon 1DX coupled with a Canon EF 17-40mm f/4L USM Lens (my favorite landscape lens).
 My partner John used a Canon 5D Mark III and our technique and camera settings were the same.

-Even though the lighting conditions were already dark, we also used a Big Stopper from Lee Filters to help slow down the water motion even further.
+Even though the lighting conditions were already dark, we both used a Big Stopper from Lee Filters to help slow down the cascading water motion even further.
 A Big Stopper is a 10 stop neutral density filter.
 It’s basically a black piece of glass that is placed over the end of your lens that allows you to greatly extend the exposure times.

 When setting long exposures it helps to use a sturdy tripod and a remote release.
 Also take at least 2 camera batteries, they drain quickly when shooting long exposures.